ArmynC/ArminC-Windows-Debloat/README.md

 ### Setting Windows

+#### Prerequisites

-If you are done with it, now you should **begin debloating** the operating system.
+If you are done with it, now you should preparing the operating system.

 First thing in the list, try to change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings "uBlock Settings").
 Some of other good extensions are [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/ "Bitwarden"), [Translate Web Pages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/ "Translate Web Pages"), [Location Guard](https://addons.mozilla.org/en-US/firefox/addon/location-guard/ "Location Guard"), [Return Youtube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes")...